udovin/algo/README.md

 # algo

-algo is licensed under Apache-2.0.
+algo is distributed under the terms of both the MIT license and the Apache 2.0 License.